gumm/zooy/README.md

 ## zooy
-A collection of UI building blocks
+A collection of UI building blocks.